Practice Fusion: History

+Practice Fusion was sold to Allscripts for $100 million in 2018.

 In January 2020, the company (as a subsidiary of Allscripts) admitted in court to have accepted $1 million in kickbacks by "Pharma Co.
 X" in return for a deferred prosecution agreement.
 Practice Fusion was fined $145 million for the misconduct by the Department of Justice for the District of Vermont.
 In the DOJ investigation, Langan and Loomis are identified as the primary operates in the scheme.

-Subsequently, Howard published, "How to Prevent Your Company from Being Used for Evil From a Founder Who's Been There," and has become an advocate to other founders to help them prevent their companies from being corrupted and being used for evil.